How to Freeze Ground Beef

 I love saving money on groceries and one of the ways that I save big is by purchasing meat on sale and freezing it for later use.

-Sometimes I find good deals at the grocery store (less than $2.00/lb is a great price in our area) and sometimes we buy a bulk order from Zaycon Foods (no longer available).
+Sometimes I find good deals at the grocery store (less than $2.00/lb is a great price in our area) and I stock up.

 Chop one medium size onion for every pound of ground beef, or enlist someone else to do it for you.
 My teenage son chopped these for me.